25 Ways to Improve GallBladder Health

 13. Eat Your Largest Meal When You Are Most Relaxed:

-In order to have good bile flow, your body needs to activate the parasympathetic nervous system.
+To have good bile flow, your body needs to activate the parasympathetic nervous system.
 If you are busy and on the go, you will be in fight or flight sympathetic mode.
 If you struggle with low stomach acid, this is not going to allow you to produce anywhere near enough.

 14. Discover Your Food Sensitivities: